chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 var some = Maybe.Of("value");
 var none = Maybe<string>.None;
 ```
-You can check afterwards its status by querying the property `IsSome`, which is
+You can check afterwards the status by querying the property `IsSome`, which is
 true in the first case and false in the second one - the property `IsNone` is
 the negation of `IsSome`.
 If it is easy to wrap a value into a maybe, but you
 will soon wonder why it is not possible to recover it later on - there is a